equinor/res2df/docs/usage/satfunc.rst

   csv2res satfunc satfunc.csv --output relperm.inc --keywords SWOF SGOF --verbose

-which should give a file ``relperm.inc`` that can be parsed by Eclipse.
+which should give a file ``relperm.inc`` that can be parsed by reservoir simulators.
 The command above will only pick the keywords ``SWOF`` and ``SGOF`` (in the case there are data for more keywords in the dataframe).